andrewhong5297/web3-data-practice/analyst/basic_practice.md

 ### Data Analyst Practice Questions:

+It is my opinion that you should be able to answer all of these questions to be a competent web3 analyst.

 Some notes before you get started:

 1. These questions assume you already have some SQL background.